How Can You Recover From A Google Algorithm Update?

 “When we looked at the actual pages that took 50% or more decreases around Nov 8, one type of content that stood out was round-ups and listicles.
 This is a huge part of blogger/publisher content strategies.”

 Again, this is something that affects my content strategy.
-I noticed a huge drop in search rankings and featured snippets for my listicle articles.
-So I am not writing a listicle here.
+I noticed a huge drop in search rankings and featured snippets for my listicle articles, so I am not writing a listicle here.

 But these are all guesses.
 No one knows for sure what happened and never will.
 So how can you win?

-How to recover from a Google algorithm update
+How to recover from an update

 If you have never been badly hit by a Google algorithm update or Google penalties, thank your lucky stars.
 But don’t expect your luck to last forever.